 Zila is the Brain, and suits the position perfectly.
 She also has the least amount of POV in the book, which just reinforces her total lack of social-skills.
 She is almost mechanical in her demeanor, and it’s crazy how smart she is.
 She’s also a little trigger happy and has a well-earned reputation for knocking people out with her disruptor gun.
 I feel like she is just a futuristic, slightly more violent, Luna Lovegood (right down to the earrings).

 Fin is the Gearhead (aka the tech and maintenance guru), and is one of the 2 non-humans in the crew.
 He is Batraskan, a race with perfectly white skin and eyes and hair, and who also have like four sets of biological parents and a very complicated familial system.
-He’s absolutely hysterical and seemingly incapable of not being sarcastic or quippy.
+He’s absolutely hysterical and seems incapable of not being sarcastic or quippy.
 He’s also a bit of a flirt, and isn’t choosy about who is attentions are focused on.
+He and Scar have a vibe about them that I am totally here for.

 Cat is our Ace (the pilot) and she goes by the call-sign Zero, which seems like it might be an insult but is actually because she misses her target zero percent of the time.
 She has mad piloting skillz and can fly just about anything.
 She’s also totally in love with Tyler, which is something everyone seems to know but also take pains to avoid discussing.
 She’s a bit of a brawler, but rocks a badass faux-hawk so you know she’s probably awesome.